CIO Leadership Driving Data-Driven Innovation

 Digital Transformation Agency

-• Understanding how to collect, analyze, and interpret data to harness the power of AI technologies
+• We share the critical thinking required to collect, analyze, and interpret data to harness the power of AI technologies, and how Salesforce’s deeply unified platform is up to the task

 • Exploring how data and digital leaders from the Australian Public Service are driving innovation to enhance citizen outcomes